4ida/niceTouch/README.md

 # niceTouch
 Easily calibrate multiple touch and non touch screens on a single linux system.

-NOTE: Xorg only, not wayland, thus for now don't expect your pinephones to work nicely with touchscreen capable lapdocks :c
+<b>NOTE: Xorg only, not wayland</b>, thus for now don't expect your pinephones to work nicely with touchscreen capable lapdocks :c<br>
+Wayland doesn't seem to have a way to calibrate and fixup touch stuff?

+Ideally Linux should associate touchscreen with specific display, kinda like windows already does, no hassle if you flip (rotate) screen, or change which is main display, how displays are placed etc.. (same reason why I can't put Linux on kinda old Windows 8 Intel Atom based tablet, its bc default rotation is phone-like vertical, and tablet has one port for data and charging, battery isn't super good, can't use it much, either charge it or use it with wired keyboard/mouse/etc)

 ## Use